viniciusban/viniciusban.github.io/resume.md

 I am a software developer with 5+ years working with Python, Django, and Postgres.
 I also use queues, batch processing and I have made a lot of integrations between systems.

-Additionally I have 30+ years of experience working in corporate systems.
+Additionally I have 30+ years of experience developing and maintaining corporate systems.
 Business areas I had worked in:

 - Telecom
 - Energy